BahamutDragon/pcgen/data/35e/wizards_of_the_coast/supplement/complete_champion/README-church.txt

 In PCGEN:
 - navigate to the 'Feats & Abilities' tab
 - navigate to the 'Church' sub tab

-- Pick category 'Church'
+* Category Church

 Membership abilities are available for each Church.

 Pick a Church Membership (for example, Ruby Temple, deity must be Wee Jas)

-Additional ability categories are displayed:
+More abilities become available

-- The Ruby Temple Affiliation Criterion
+Pick abilities to describe *what* the character has done.

-In the 'Affiliation Criterion', pick abilities to describe *what* the character has done.
 This computes the affiliation score.

-- The Ruby Temple Rank
+* Category The Ruby Temple Rank

 The affiliation score is displayed in the total.